-There are a number of public buildings and spaces within the local government area.
+There are several public buildings and spaces within the local government area.
 These are listed in Appendix K.

 Events and Holidays

 Annual Island of Origin Football Carnival.
 Coming of the Light Festival Mabo Day Anniversary of Council (TSIRC)

 Most islands have several religious or cultural holidays pursuant to the Holidays Act 1983